 What are loan notes?

-Loan notes are an agreement between the lender and borrower setting out the amount of the loan, when the loan is repayable, how much interest is payable and what happens if the loan is not repaid on time.
+Loan notes are a formal type of loan agreement between the lender and borrower setting out the amount of the loan, when the loan is repayable, how much interest is payable and what happens if the loan is not repaid on time.

 What are the benefits?